Benny-/apng2webp/README.md

 If you are using 32bit Windows, change all the command `x86_64` to `i686`.

-Additionaly, current version `mingw-w64-x86_64-make 4.2.1` has a [dynamic link bug](https://github.com/Alexpux/MSYS2-packages/issues/842) and can not run, if you are facing this issue, try `pacman -S mingw-w64-x86_64-gettext` to fix.
+Additionally, current version `mingw-w64-x86_64-make 4.2.1` has a [dynamic link bug](https://github.com/Alexpux/MSYS2-packages/issues/842) and can not run, if you are facing this issue, try `pacman -S mingw-w64-x86_64-gettext` to fix.

 ## Compiling and installation: